 The nature and impact of domestic abuse

-- A survey of women using specialist BMER (Black, Minority Ethnic and Refugee) domestic abuse services found that 96% reported experiencing psychological, emotional and verbal abuse, 72% had experienced physical violence and 30% had experienced attempted and/or threats of murder from the perpetrator(s).
+- Race – BMER women: A survey of women using specialist BMER (Black, Minority Ethnic and Refugee) domestic abuse services found that 96% reported experiencing psychological, emotional and verbal abuse, 72% had experienced physical violence and 30% had experienced attempted and/or threats of murder from the perpetrator(s).
+Some BMER women are at higher than usual risks of repeat victimisation, and face extra barriers to reporting abuse and to seeking help.

-- 40%-60% of women experiencing domestic violence are abused while pregnant.
+- Pregnancy: 40%-60% of women experiencing domestic violence are abused while pregnant.

 - Financial abuse can be a significant barrier to leaving an abuser.
 52% of women respondents to a Women’s Aid/TUC study who were still living with their abuser said they could not afford to leave because they had no money of their own.